mdx-js/mdx/packages/node-loader/readme.md

 Configuration (TypeScript type).

-Options are the same as [`CompileOptions` from `@mdx-js/mdx`][compile-options] with the exception that the `development` option is supported based on how you configure webpack.
+Options are the same as [`CompileOptions` from `@mdx-js/mdx`][compile-options] exception that the `development` option is supported based on whether you run Node with `--conditions development`.
 You cannot pass it manually.

 ## Types